ACM40960/project-cryptopulse/README.md

     ```

 3.  **Explore the main workflow:**
-    The best way to understand the project is to review the `CryptoPulse_Workflow.ipynb` notebook in the `notebooks/` directory.
+    The best way to understand the project is to review the **[CryptoPulse Workflow Notebook](notebooks/CryptoPulse_Workflow.ipynb)**.
 It provides a step-by-step walkthrough of the entire process, from data loading to model evaluation.

----

-## 7. Future Work

-The robust pipeline built for CryptoPulse serves as a foundation for several exciting future directions:

-* [ ] **Scale Data Collection:** Deploy the collection scripts on a cloud server (e.g., AWS EC2) to run 24/7 and build a truly large-scale time-series dataset.
-* [ ] **Integrate More Data Sources:** Add scrapers for Telegram channels, Discord servers, and other crypto-focused communities to capture a wider range of sentiment.
-* [ ] **Advanced Modeling:** With a larger dataset (>1000 daily samples), revisit complex architectures like LSTMs and Temporal Fusion Transformers.
-* [ ] **Develop a Live Dashboard:** Create a web-based dashboard (using Dash or Streamlit) to visualize real-time sentiment and model predictions.

 ---

 ## 8. References